klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 Klaytn/v1.4.0/linux-amd64/go1.14.1
 ```

 If you see the output of console.log like above, proceed with the steps below.
-The version number can be different.
+The version number can be different according to the version of the connected Klaytn node.

 ### Connecting to a Klaytn Node <a id="connecting-to-a-klaytn-node"></a>